Otto IV, Holy Roman Emperor: Conflict with Philip of Swabia

 In the following years, Otto's situation worsened because, after England's defeat by France, he lost England's financial support.
 Many of his allies changed sides to Philip, including his brother Henry.
-Otto was defeated and wounded in battle by Philip on 27 July 1206, near Wassenberg, and as a consequence, he also lost the support of the pope, who began to favour the apparent winner in the conflict.
+Otto was defeated and wounded in the battle of Wassenberg by Philip on 27 July 1206, and as a consequence, he also lost the support of the pope, who began to favour the apparent winner in the conflict.
 Otto was forced to retire to his possessions near Brunswick, leaving Philip virtually uncontested as German king.

 Innocent III forced the two warring parties into negotiations at Cologne, and in exchange for renouncing his claim to the throne, Philip promised Otto the hand of his daughter Beatrix in marriage, together with the Duchy of Swabia and an enormous dowry.
 Otto refused, and as the civil war was again about to recommence, Philip was murdered on 21 June 1208.

 After Philip's death, Otto made amends with the Staufen party and became engaged to Philip's daughter Beatrix.
 In the 1208 imperial election in Frankfurt on 11 November 1208, he gained the support of all the electoral princes, as he promised he would not make hereditary claims to the imperial crown on behalf of any children he might father.
 Now fully reconciled with Innocent, Otto made preparations to be crowned Holy Roman Emperor.
 To secure Innocent's support, he promised to restore to the Papal States all territory that it had possessed under Louis the Pious, including the March of Ancona, the Duchy of Spoleto, the former Exarchate of Ravenna, and the Pentapolis.

 Travelling down via Verona, Modena, and Bologna, he eventually arrived at Milan, where he received the Iron Crown of Lombardy and the title of King of Italy in 1208.
 He was met at Viterbo by Pope Innocent and was taken to St. Peter's Basilica, where he was crowned emperor by Pope Innocent on 4 October 1209, before rioting broke out in Rome, forcing Otto to abandon the city.